-Tino Santini is offered the role of Personal Assistant to his wealthy CEO, after being trapped with him in an elevator just before Thanksgiving.
+Tino Santini is offered the role of personal assistant to his wealthy CEO after being trapped with him in an elevator.
 It seems a night of scorching sex can do wonders for a flagging career.

-Wealthy pansexual businessman, Richard Mason, seems to have it all, but a former female lover, a New York gangster and a murky past all threaten to destroy his chance of happiness.
+The pansexual businessman seems to have it all but a former female lover, a New York gangster and a murky past all threaten to destroy his chance of happiness.

 Tino is the sensible employee who gets stuck with Richard in the elevator, but a bottle of cognac, some donuts and an indecent proposal send him on a hedonistic journey of sex, murder and possibly love.